Help keep Fairbridge Festival litter free

-Keep Australia Beautiful have provided campers with orange litter bag to clean up around your camp site.
+Keep Australia Beautiful have provided campers with orange litter bags to clean up around your camp site.
 Remember to use separate bags for general waste, recycling, and compost.
-You will find three separate bin sorting stations in the Chapel and Hoopla Food Courts, so please help us to lighten our footprint by separating your waste.
+You will find a few bin sorting stations around the festival site, so please help us to lighten our footprint by separating your waste.
 Please also consider taking any new items out of cardboard packing and recycle before you even leave home.
 Every bit helps!

 Please please dispose of cigarette butts in a bin, don’t throw them on the ground.
 They take 12 years to break down in the environment and wildlife can mistake them for food.
 There are free KAB cigarette disposal pouches at the Ticket Tent.

 Consider taking your own reusable water bottle or reusable coffee cup for refilling.

 Take a cloth bag with you for shopping at market stalls and avoid unnecessary plastic wherever you can.